Noctis/kickstart-app/docs/Basics.md

 Request class contains generic `get()` method for fetching request's parameters, while a custom one may contain parameter-specific ones, e.g. `getDate()`.

-### src/Http/Routes
+### src/Http/Routing

-This folder contains a class with definitions for the application's HTTP routes and which HTTP actions should handle their incoming requests.
+This folder contains a file with a list of route definitions for HTTP actions.

 ### src/Provider